hkessener/fritzen/README.md

         List of tasks for service deviceconfig:

-            - backup: Backup fritzbox configuration to file.
+            - backup: Backup FRITZ!Box configuration to file.

-            - restore: Restore fritzbox configuration from file.
+            - restore: Restore FRITZ!Box configuration from file.

         List of tasks for service deviceinfo: